Pentax K-1 vs Canon 6D Mark II

-- Faster shutter: Has a higher mechanical shutter speed (8000/sec vs 4000/sec) to freeze action.
+- Faster shutter: Has higher mechanical shutter speed (8000/sec vs 4000/sec) to freeze action.

-- Sharper images: Has hand-shake reducing image stabilization build-in.
+- Sharper images: Has hand-shake reducing image stabilization built-in.

 - More heavily discounted: Has been on the market for longer (launched in February 2016).

-Advantages of the Canon EOS 6D Mark II:
+Arguments in favor of the Canon EOS 6D Mark II:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

-- Better video: Provides higher movie framerates (1080/60p vs 1080/60i).
+- Better video: Provides higher movie framerates (1080/60p versus 1080/60i).

 - Fewer buttons to press: Has a touchscreen to facilitate handling and shooting adjustments.